Waterloo

 Educational outcomes in Waterloo fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Waterloo's educational attainment is notably higher than national averages.
-Among residents aged 15 and above, 56.1% possess university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
+Waterloo's educational attainment significantly exceeds broader benchmarks.
+Among residents aged 15+, 56.1% hold university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
 Bachelor degrees are the most common at 36.6%, followed by postgraduate qualifications (16.7%) and graduate diplomas (2.8%).
-Vocational pathways account for 21.3%, with advanced diplomas making up 10.5% and certificates 10.8%.
+Vocational pathways account for 21.3% of qualifications, with advanced diplomas at 10.5% and certificates at 10.8%.

-Educational participation is high, with 29.1% of residents currently enrolled in formal education.
-This includes 14.1% in tertiary, 3.3% in primary, and 2.0% in secondary education.
-Waterloo has two schools: Our Lady of Mount Carmel Catholic Primary School and Yudi Gunyi School, serving a total of 119 students.
-The area offers one primary and one K-12 school.
-Local school capacity is limited with 0.7 places per 100 residents compared to the regional average of 7.7, leading many families to seek schooling in nearby areas.
+Educational participation is high, with 29.1% currently enrolled in formal education.
+This includes 14.1% in tertiary education, 3.3% in primary education, and 2.0% pursuing secondary education.
+Waterloo has two schools serving 119 students: Our Lady of Mount Carmel Catholic Primary School and Yudi Gunyi School.
+The area offers varied educational conditions with one primary and one K-12 school.
+Local school capacity is limited at 0.7 places per 100 residents, compared to the regional average of 7.7, resulting in many families traveling for schooling.

 Frequently Asked Questions - Education